keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 ### Testing "for all" `F[_]`

 In order to properly test our applicative instances, we need to be able to generate a broad range of inputs to verify that the applicative properties hold with a high degree of confidence.
 Specifically, "for all" `List`s, for example, the property checks for `Applicative` must pass for each generated instance.
-Therefore we will leverage `scalacheck` for property-based testing. `scalacheck` will generate for us a set of arbitrary instances of the contexts and execute tests called _property checks_ against each to verify that each check passes.
+We will leverage `scalacheck` for property-based testing. `scalacheck` will generate for us a set of arbitrary instances of the contexts and execute tests called _property checks_ against each to verify that each check passes.
 If all checks pass, then the property may be considered to hold "for all" instances of the tested context.

 Generating an arbitrary context `F[_]` containing an arbitrary `A` is not supported directly by `scalacheck`, however.
 We can leverage this typeclass below to enable generating instances of `F[A]` from any generator for `A`: